Trump news conference: CNN's Reality Check team vets the claims

 Conflicts of interest

-Reality Check: Trump: 'no conflict of interest' for president
+Reality Check: 'No conflict of interest' for president, Trump says

 By Eve Bower, CNN